bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/platform-security-tools.md

 sort_order: 3
 ---
-# Platform Secuirty Tools
+# OpenShift platform security tools
+Last updated: **February 20, 2024**

-Here you will find details on security tooling used by platform administrations and available to product teams.
+Here you will find details on security tooling used by platform administrators and available to product teams.

 * [**Pipeline templates (includes static and dynamic analysis)**](#pipeline-templates-includes-static-and-dynamic-analysis)
 * [**Container image scanning (ACS, Xray)**](#container-image-scanning-acs-xray)